unoplatform/Uno.Themes/README.md

 ```

 3. Initialize the material resources.
-The order in which the different resources are loaded is important so we created a simple `Init` method to add to `App.xaml.cs` at the beginning on `OnLaunched`
+The order in which the different resources are loaded is important.
+Add this to `App.xaml.cs` at the beginning on `OnLaunched`
 ```
 		protected override void OnLaunched(LaunchActivatedEventArgs e)
 		{
+			// Set a default palette to make sure all colors used by MaterialResources exist this.Resources.MergedDictionaries.Add(new Material.MaterialColorPalette());

+			// Overlap the default colors with the application's colors palette.
-			Uno.Material.Resources.Init(this, new ResourceDictionary() { Source = new Uri("ms-appx:///ColorPaletteOverride.xaml") });
+			// TODO: Replace ms-appx:///Views/ColorPaletteOverride.xaml with your resourceDictionary. this.Resources.MergedDictionaries.Add(new ResourceDictionary() { Source = new Uri("ms-appx:///Views/ColorPaletteOverride.xaml") });

+			// Add all the material resources.
+Those resources depend on the colors above, which is why this one must be added last. this.Resources.MergedDictionaries.Add(new Material.MaterialResources());

 			[...]
 		}
 ```